-Conditional Use Permits shall be granted by the Board of Adjustment as permitted by G.S.
-153A-345 for all conditional uses enumerated in the Table of Permitted Uses.
-Conditional uses may only be established by Board of Adjustment approval.
-The owner or owners of all the property included in the petition for a Conditional Use Permit shall submit required application information to the Planning and Development Department at least three (3) weeks prior to the Board of Adjustment meeting at which it is to be heard.
+Special Use Permits shall be granted by the Board of Adjustment as permitted by G.S.
+160D-406 for all Special Uses enumerated in the Table of Permitted Uses.
+Special Uses may only be established by Board of Adjustment approval.
+The owner or owners of all the property included in the petition for a Special Use Permit shall submit required application information to the Planning and Development Department at least three (3) weeks prior to the Board of Adjustment meeting at which it is to be heard.
 Such application shall include all of the requirements pertaining to it in this Ordinance.
 Applications shall include a Site Plan as outlined in Section 2.2C of this Ordinance and be accompanied by a fee set according to the Planning and Development Department Fee Schedule.
-The Board of Adjustment shall review all requests for Conditional Use Permits within thirty (30) days from submittal.
+The Board of Adjustment shall review all requests for Special Use Permits within thirty (30) days from submittal.

-6.3 BOARD OF ADJUSTMENT ACTION (Meeting schedule to be determined upon adoption)
+6.3 BOARD OF ADJUSTMENT ACTION

-The Senior Planner or Zoning Administrator shall submit all applications for Conditional Use Permits to the Board of Adjustment.
-The Board of Adjustment shall set and advertise a date and time for a quasijudicial hearing on the conditional use permit application.
+The Planning and Development Director or his/her designee shall submit all applications for Special Use Permits to the Board of Adjustment.
+The Board of Adjustment shall set and advertise a date and time for a quasi-judicial hearing on the Special Use permit application.
 The applicant shall provide to the Planning and Development Department a list of the names and addresses of all adjacent property owners.
-A notice of the hearing shall be mailed by the Zoning Administrator, RETURN RECEIPT REQUESTED, to each person on this list prior to the hearing.
+A notice of the hearing shall be mailed by the Planning and Development Director or his/her designee, to each person on this list and the applicant and the owner of the subject property (if not the applicant) at least ten (10) days but not more than 25 days prior to the hearing.
 The person mailing such notice shall certify that such notices have been mailed.
-Additionally notice of the hearing all interested persons shall be permitted to testify in sworn testimony.
+Additionally notice of the hearing must be posted on the affected property at least ten (10) days but not more than 25 days prior to the hearing.
+At the hearing all interested persons shall be permitted to testify in sworn testimony.
 A person who is interested in the matter but who does not have a personal stake in the outcome (such as a likely effect on his or her property value) may attend and observe the hearing, but they have no legal right to offer evidence, ask questions, or otherwise directly participate in the matter.
-The Board of Adjustment shall consider the application and comments at the hearing and may grant or deny the Conditional Use Permit.
-If the Conditional Use Permit is granted, the Board of Adjustment shall use as a guide, the specific conditions outlined in this Article for each use proposed.
+The Board of Adjustment shall consider the application and comments at the hearing and may grant or deny the Special Use Permit.
+If the Special Use Permit is granted, the Board of Adjustment shall use as a guide, the specific conditions outlined in this Article for each use proposed.
 In addition, the Board of Adjustment shall find: